 When most people see wasps, they want them gone, and gone quickly.
 At, that’s what we do best.
 When our technicians arrive at your home, they quickly assess the situation.
 Then, they use proven methods which drive wasps away from your home or business and keep them away.

 Types of Wasps

 These insects have been harassing people for a very long time.
 They first appeared in the Jurassic period and can be up to two inches long.
-There are several different types of wasps in Alabama, including:
+There are several different types of wasps in Missouri, including:

 · Yellowjackets: The most common type of wasp is a little like a large and aggressive flying .
 Typically, yellowjackets live in colonies consisting of workers, queens, and soldiers.
 Workers collect food, queens lay eggs, and soldiers defend the nest.
 If you see wasps in the late winter or early spring, they are probably yellowjackets.